Sensor WiFi and Registration

 2. Open the WiFi settings for your phone or computer.

-A few moments after the above steps, the PurpleAir-**** hotspot will disappear from your device’s WiFi list.
-This is because the sensor won’t broadcast the PurpleAir-**** hotspot while it’s connected to PurpleAir.
+A few moments after following the steps above, the PurpleAir-**** network will disappear from your device’s WiFi list.
+This is because the sensor won’t broadcast the PurpleAir-**** network while it’s connected to the internet.

 Register your Sensor on the Map